wunderlins/protohand/README.txt

    document.
 This method can check if the document path is within a certain location (for security reasons).

-2. Executa a program with any number of command line arguments.
+2. Execut a program with any number of command line arguments.
 This method is only as secure as the configuration allows.
 You need to take care that no arbitrary programs or code can be run.

+The authority part combined with the path are used to lookup a section in the ini file.
+The URI scheme://appname/exe/?-h would match the following section in the ini file:
+  [appname/exe]

 Esample ini file:

 ===[INI FILE]===================================================================